mkohler/cython_swig/README.rst

     pair_add returns the sum of the integers in the struct pointed to by ppair.

-    That's pretty straightfoward C code.
+    That's pretty straightforward C code.
 But how can we use pair_add from Python?
 What do we tell SWIG?

 adder.i: pair_add()